 You will be visited at your clinical site by your clinical coordinator at least once per semester; the number of visits may vary due to additional visits that may be necessary at other clinical facilities.
-The clinical coordinator aims to visit each site twice per semester, and will visit most sites at least once per month.

 Registration

 Each student will register for RAD classes each semester during class or at the mid-term/final.